Gone to the dogs

 - These included Bladwell's splendid chairs and sofas from the Cabinet; some of the most important books from the library; and much of the porcelain

-- Within five years he gave up and made over Felbrigg to his nephew Wyndham Cremer
+- Within five years he gave up Felbrigg making it over to his nephew Wyndham Cremer.

 The last squire

 Born in 1870, Wyndham Cremer-Cremer's mother was the youngest daughter of John and Rachel Ketton and his paternal grandmother was a Cromer Wyndham, descended from the younger brother of the builder of the house.
 Like Admiral Lukin he was now required as a condition of inheritance to add another name to his own and so became Windham Ketton-Cremer.
 He married Emily Bayly in 1905 and they had two sons.
-Robert who became the last Squire, and notable historian, and Richard who was killed in Crete during the Second World War.
+Robert who became the last Squire, and a notable historian, and Richard who was killed during the invasion of Crete during the Second World War.